Skip to content

 A vulnerability scan report can serve as evidence to auditors and regulators that you’re monitoring for vulnerabilities, which supports compliance.

 Common cybersecurity standards call for regular risk assessments, which typically involve vulnerability scans.
-In fact, the Payment Card Industry Data Security Standard (PCI DSS) explicitly requires that businesses perform vulnerability scans at least once per quarter with rescans to verify remediation.
+In fact, the Payment Card Industry Data Security Standard (PCI DSS) requires applicable entities that store, process, transmit, or could impact the security of cardholder data to perform vulnerability scans at least once every three months, with rescans as needed to verify remediation.
 Hanging on to your scan reports shows you’ve done just that.

-What’s the difference between a vulnerability assessment report and a vulnerability scan report?
+What is the difference between a vulnerability scan report and a vulnerability assessment report?

 While vulnerability scanning reports provide a wealth of information, they can also be overwhelming, flagging vulnerabilities that aren’t necessarily a problem for your business.

-PDQ Detect filters through the information overload, leveraging machine learning to contextually prioritize risk.
-That means you can spot vulnerabilities that threat actors could exploit in your specific environment.
-And with automated and custom vulnerability report options, you’re in control over what information you want to look at.
-Try PDQ Detect to see for yourself.
+PDQ filters through the information overload, leveraging machine learning to contextually prioritize risk.
+That means you can more easily spot and act on vulnerabilities before threat actors.
+Try PDQ to see for yourself.

 Meredith Kreisa